vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/page.md

 We supports clicking to preview and zooming the picture, while supporting the sliding browsing of the page picture and the sharing and downloading of the picture too.

-For specific configuration, please refer to [photo-swipe plugin configuration](https://vuepress-photo-swipe.mrhope.site/config/)
+For specific configuration, please see [photo-swipe plugin configuration](https://vuepress-photo-swipe.mrhope.site/config/)

 ## Last Updated